Skip to main content

 As for the feet, another notoriously tricky body part to tan, only use the leftover tan on your mitt.
 “Point your toes and sweep the mitt down over the top, then gently tap your toes using the mitt to press colour over the top,” says Michaela.
 “Finish by sweeping down the sides of the foot, around the back and over your stretched ankle.”

-Still struggling?
+Still struggling with your wedding tanning?
 Michaela suggests taking an old bronzing brush or a chunky foundation brush, dabbing it onto your tanning mitt to pick up product, and then blending it over your stretched hands and feet.

 4. Don’t Forget Your Back